What we’ll cover:

 The IRS outlines what is considered a qualified medical expense.
 Their most recent list is from 2018 (as we write this) and your insurer will also be able to guide you about what you can use the money for.
 In general, eligible expenses include the medical bills you pay before reaching your deductible, co-pays, co-insurance and some over-the-counter medicines.

 Important note: Congress temporarily modified some of the restrictions around when you can use HSA funds as part of the CARES Act.
-We address some of the changes here, but check with HR and your HSA provider for the last word on how these changes work.
+We've addressed some of the changes regarding HSA and HDHP rules, but check with HR and your HSA provider for the last word on how these changes work.

 If you’re single without dependents in 2020, your HDHP deductible will be at least $1,400.
 If your plan is for a family, your deductible will be at least $2,800.